Increased muscle mass is a healthy goal for anyone. Whether you are male or female.

-Aside from the basic aesthetics of being more toned, increased muscle mass comes with a plethora of health benefits.
+Aside from the basic aesthetics of being more toned.
+Increased muscle mass comes with plenty of health benefits.

-It increases your strength and enhances your functional capacity, assists in increasing your metabolic rate which reduces the risk of weight gain, improves insulin resistance as well as generally enhancing your overall health and life expectancy.
+This will help reduce the risk of weight gain, improves insulin resistance as well as generally enhancing your overall health and life expectancy.

 Though bodybuilding supplements focus on a range of uses.
-Such as increased energy, stamina and overall health, generally speaking, they can be broken down into two main groups.
+Such as increased energy, stamina and overall health, generally speaking.
+They can be broken down into two main groups.

 Those designed to help burn fat and those designed to bulk up.